go-aah/docs/app-config.md

 ```

 ### pretty
-Pretty print option is helpful in `dev` environment profile.
-It is only applicable to JSON and XML.
+Pretty print option is very helpful in `dev` environment profile.
+It is only applicable to JSON and XML Content-Type.

 Default value is `false`.
 ```bash